silverstripe/silverstripe-activedirectory/docs/en/developer.md

 As a SilverStripe developer after reading this guide, you should be able to correctly configure your site to integrate with the Identity Provider (IdP).
 You will also be able to authorise users based on their AD group memberships, and synchronise their personal details.

-We assume ADFS 2.0 is used as an IdP.
+We assume ADFS 2.0 or greater is used as an IdP.

 ## Table of contents